Mpabbinante/44620_Mod6/README.md

 * (Question 7) Histogram shown with appropriate labelling: 1 pt
 * (Question 8) Thoughtful answer provided: 1 pt

-#This project is to learn more about webscraping and NLP
+#This project is to learn more about webscraping and NLP.
+This project was done in jupiter notebook